henryjameslau/henryjameslau.github.io/_posts/2018-11-27-national-trust-project.md

 So I used OpenRefine to cluster these into one entry.
 [Here's the data that's been cleaned and clustered](https://github.com/henryjameslau/national-trust-scraper/blob/master/Scraper/NatTrust-clustered.xlsx).

-I realised I had scraped my data in a funny way to used the reshape packed in R to fiddle about with it.
+I realised I had scraped my data in a funny way so used the reshape packed in R to [fiddle](https://github.com/henryjameslau/national-trust-scraper/blob/master/Scraper/reshaping.Rmd) about with it.
 The plan to make a calculator was out the window so I just filtered the data for an adult paying gift aid.
 Now my data was ready to map.

 I wanted a simple map to just show places and allow people to click through and see what was around their area and prices.
 I settled on using [flourish](https://flourish.studio/) and was impressed with the configurability of their maps.